maxhaswiss/M321-MQTT/README.md

 listener 1883
 allow_anonymous true
 ```
-2. now create a docker-compose file with this content
+2. now create a docker-compose file with this conte
 ```yml
 services:
   mosquitto: